How To Spell The Number 12

 Grammatical Considerations

-When using "twelve" in a sentence, ensure that you are using it correctly as either a cardinal number (indicating quantity) or an ordinal number (indicating position).
+When using "twelve" in a sentence, see to it that you are using it correctly as either a cardinal number (indicating quantity) or an ordinal number (indicating position).
 For example:

 • Cardinal: "I have twelve apples."